Stirling-Tools/Stirling-Tools.github.io/docs/Modes-and-Licensing.md

 This is why local-only operations stay free even on a paid Stirling Cloud account.

-### JWT and storage differences
+### Differences from using the web app

-- Auth tokens live in the OS-native secret store (Windows Credential Manager, macOS Keychain, Linux Secret Service / GNOME Keyring / KWallet on most distributions, via the Rust `keyring` crate), not browser storage.
+- Auth tokens live in the OS-native secret store (Windows Credential Manager, macOS Keychain, Linux Secret Service / GNOME Keyring / KWallet), not browser storage.
-- Token lifetime is 30 days by default when the request comes from a desktop client (Tauri/Electron/`stirlingpdf-desktop` User-Agent), vs 24 hours from a browser.
-This is triggered by User-Agent inspection, so the long token applies regardless of which server the desktop app is pointed at.
-Both defaults are configurable via the JWT properties.
+- Sessions last around 30 days on the desktop app, vs 24 hours in a browser, so you sign in less often.
-- Self-signed certificates are accepted automatically by the desktop HTTP client (the browser equivalent would prompt).
+- Self-signed certificates are accepted automatically by the desktop app (the browser would prompt).

 ---